-The Master of Electrical Engineering is a terminal, non-thesis degree intended primarily for students who wish to strengthen their academic background through a year of additional coursework.
+The M.E.E. is a terminal, non-thesis degree intended primarily for students who wish to strengthen their academic background through three or four semesters of additional coursework.
 The M.E.E. program is a bridge to industry, designed to provide advanced learning and training in the applied aspects of ECE technology beyond the typical undergraduate electrical and computer engineering degree program.

 Upon matriculation, the M.E.E. student selects a faculty advisor in his/her primary area of interest (See “ECE Areas of Study” in this section).
 The advisor will counsel the student in developing a degree plan consistent with the student’s career objectives.

 Coursework is based on the student’s degree plan.
 The M.E.E. degree plan must include:

-All courses must be 300 level or higher
+All of the 10 required courses must be 500 level or higher

-No ELEC 590 or ELEC 599 may count for major area or minor area
+No ELEC 590 may count for major area or minor area

-Free electives may be fulfilled through research (ELEC 590 or 599), other ECE electives, or through courses available through affiliated departments in areas such as Communication Training or Engineering Leadership Management, including:
+Electives may be fulfilled through research (ELEC 590), other ECE electives, or through courses available through affiliated departments in areas such as Communication Training or Engineering Leadership Management, including:

 ENGI 610 (3) Management for Science and Engineering

 Students may be eligible to transfer up to three hours of course credit from another university.
-Rice undergraduates entering the M.E.E. program may transfer course credit not applied to their undergraduate degrees, with the approval of the ECE Graduate Committee and Office of the Registrar.
+Rice undergraduates entering the M.E.E. program may transfer 500-level course credit not applied to their undergraduate degrees, with the approval of the ECE Professional Masters Committee and Office of the Registrar.
 See the ECE M.E.E.
 Administrator for details.

 ELEC 698 Seminar

 The ELEC 698 Seminar Course is intended to foster development of breadth among all graduates at all phases of study in ECE.
 The requirement is registered attendance at 3 ECE sponsored or co-sponsored seminars per semester.
 All M.E.E. students are required to take and earn an “S” (Satisfactory) in ELEC 698 as a part of his/her degree requirements for each semester in residence.
-Details of seminars are emailed to all department personnel on a regular-basis and are posted on the ECE website at ece.rice.edu.
-Some seminars hosted by the Engineering Professional Master’s Program (EPMP) can count for 2 of the 3 requirements.
+Details of seminars are emailed on a regular-basis and are posted on the ECE website.
+Some seminars hosted by the Engineering Professional Master’s Program (EPMP) can count for 2 of the 3 seminars.
 Please check with the M.E.E.
-Administrator for a list of approved courses.
+Administrator for a list of approved seminars.
 Departmental attendance sheets will be provided at all seminars for the first 10 minutes.
 It is your responsibility to sign-in at the beginning of the seminar.
 If for some reason there is no sign-in sheet available, students will be responsible for emailing the M.E.E.
 Administrator within 24 hours of attendance in order to receive credit.

-Each incoming M.E.E. student is assigned an academic advisor, usually a member of the Professional Master’s Committee, to help with course selection and other initial academic concerns.
+Each incoming M.E.E. student selects an academic advisor, usually a member of the Professional Master’s Committee, to help with course selection and other initial academic concerns.
 Final course selection does not need to be completed until after the start of classes, but must be completed before the Add deadline.

 Rice recognizes interests may change after a student enters a graduate program.
 If a student feels his/her interests and talents could be better served in a different department, a change can be accommodated.
-In order to transfer from the M.E.E. program to another program at Rice University, the following conditions must first be met:
+In order to transfer from the M.E.E. program to another program at Rice University, you must meet with the M.E.E. administrator for procedures.

 ECE Areas of Study

-The ECE Department has four interdisciplinary areas of study that the M.E.E. student can choose from:
+The ECE Department has five interdisciplinary areas of study that the M.E.E. student can choose from:

 The Computer Engineering group at Rice University has a long track record of innovative research in physical modeling and characterization, VLSI signal processing, computer architecture, computer-aided design, and storage and network systems.
 Spanning the spectrum of computing from low-power personal devices to large-scale parallel information systems, networked computing solves a myriad of technology challenges.
-Future computing technologies, including the on-chip integration of systems and networks, will move us beyond current methods in silicon.
+Future computing technologies include the on-chip integration of systems and networks.

 Photonics, Electronics and Nano-devices:

 The focus of this program is the improved understanding of electronic, photonic, and plasmonic materials, optical physics, the interaction of light and matter, along with the application of that knowledge to develop innovative devices and technologies.
-The specific areas of interest cover a broad range: Nanophotonics and plasmonics, optical nanosensor and nano-actuator development, studies of new materials, in particular nanomaterials and magnetically active materials; imaging and image processing, including multispectral imaging and terahertz imaging; ultrafast spectroscopy and dynamics; laser applications in remote and point sensing, especially for trace gas detection; nanometer-scale characterization of surfaces, molecules, and devices; organic semiconductor devices; single-molecule transistors; techniques for optical communications; and optical interactions with random, nanoengineered, and periodic media; and applications of Nanoshells in biomedicine.
+The specific areas of interest cover a broad range, including: nanophotonics and plasmonics; studies of nanomaterials and magnetically active materials; imaging and image processing, including multispectral imaging and terahertz imaging; ultrafast spectroscopy and dynamics; laser applications in remote and point sensing; single-molecule transistors; and applications of Nanoshells in biomedicine.

 Students must register for courses using ESTHER.
 ESTHER is the web application for students, faculty and staff.
 Students will use this application to register for classes and retrieve certain data such as grades and account information.
 For information about how to use ESTHER see Section II or: registrar.rice.edu/students/esther_FAQs/